bitpressio/bitpressio.github.io/_posts/2017-02-13-larasnippets-atom-plugin.markdown

 I've been using the [Atom text editor](https://atom.io/) lately, which is getting really solid.
 I decided to port some of my Laravel and PHP snippets into an Atom package to get a feel for how to create packages and snippets in Atom.
 I am pleased with how easy it was to get started.
 I just typed `Command + Shift + P` and selected `Package Generator: Generate Package`.
 Specifically, check out [Hacking Atom](http://flight-manual.atom.io/hacking-atom/) in the [Atom flight manual](http://flight-manual.atom.io/) to get started.

+Check out my package at https://github.com/paulredmond/atom-larasnippets or install it with APM: apm install larasnippets.
+You can also search “larasnippets” in the Atom settings and install it from the UI.

 [![Larasnippets Atom Package](/assets/images/blog/larasnippets-factory-example.gif)](https://github.com/paulredmond/atom-larasnippets)

 I don't plan on making an exhaustive list of snippets for Laravel; I just have a hand-full I go for that I use often.
 Since I write tests often, it makes sense for me to tab complete `test` and generate a new PHP unit test.
 I can also generate a new test case with `testcase` that imports Laravel's migration traits.
 While I still bounce between PhpStorm and text editors, Atom is really starting to feel polished.